geeshans/ecs-cluster/README.md

 $ terraform apply
 ```

-You can access the web application using `webserver_alb_dns` outpu at the end
+You can access the web application using `webserver_alb_dns` output at the end
 ```
 Outputs: